 There are lots of subscriptions you can purchase from Apple.
 They may be for services that Apple sells, such as Apple Music, Apple TV+, and Apple News+, or the new Apple One bundle, as well as any subscription you have for additional iCloud storage above the free 5 GB that you get.
 You may have subscriptions for specific apps that function on a monthly or annual payment.
 Or you may have subscriptions to third-party services — such as HBO NOW, Hulu, Pandora, or Spotify — that you’ve purchased through the iTunes Store.

-It’s easy to manage these subscriptions once you find where to go.
+It’s easy to manage these subscriptions once you know where to go.
 In this article, I’ll show you how to access information about your iTunes Store and App Store subscriptions, and how to cancel them.

 Lots of subscriptions